ryanburnette/grunt-shopify-theme/README.md

 ```

 ## How This Plugin Works
-A Shopify theme is comprised of 5, or optionally 6, directories:
+A Shopify theme is comprised of several directories:

 ```
 /assets